tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Which service can be used to analyze data on Amazon S3 using serverless SQL queries?
 Amazon Athena, which is a serverless big data analysis tool.

 - You have a lot of logs that you want to perform a query on.
 If you want to use AWS Athena, where should you put your logs?
 Answer: Put it in an S3 bucket.

+- What is Amazon Kinesis?
+Answer: A service for analyzing video and data streams in real time.

 - If you have lots of video data that you want to process in real-time, what would you use: Amazon Kinesis Streams or Firehose?
 Answer: It depends.
 Both are used to do the collection and processing of data in real-time.
 Streeams is the more customizable option and requires that scaling and provision is done manually.
 Firehose stores the data in other services such as S3, ElasticSearch, etc.